SchoenbergA/LEGION/README.md

-## LEGION - Artifically layers computation
+## LEGION - artifically layers computation
 This package is used to compute RasterStack with artifically layers.
-It delivers functions for diffenret indices and filter.
+It supports RGB and RGB + NIR indices and several spatila filter methods.

 For an introduction in LEGION see the vignette: LEGION_introduction.html